nextstrain/nextstrain.org/docs/terraform.rst

             main.tf
             …

-:file:`terraform.tf` is the single file that makes up the root module of the configuration.
+:file:`env/production/terraform.tf` is the single file that makes up the root module of the production configuration.
 This file imports a local module we define in :file:`aws/`, which in turns imports another local module per service (e.g. :file:`aws/cognito/`).

 Modules are any directory containing one or more Terraform configuration files (``.tf`` or ``.tf.json``), along with other optional files.
 Filenames (e.g.